Connect With Us (+1) 646 827 3800

 I wonder why that came as a surprise?

-If your site has “400,000 pages”, you’re either running a Content Farm (hello AOL) or a forum, or you’ve discovered how to make your site LOOK “big” by cross-linking.
+If you aren’t a big e-commerce entity and your site has “400,000 pages”, you’re either running a Content Farm (hello AOL) or a forum, or you’ve discovered how to make your site LOOK “big” by cross-linking.
 Which of those actually “deserve” high ranking?
 None of them “make good content”, and Google understands that.

 But they do add up.